NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 6.md

 He was not able to do a miracle there, except that he laid his hands on a few sick people and healed them.

 ###### 6
 And he was amazed at their unbelief.
-He was going around the villages teaching.Commissioning the Twelve
+He was going around the villages teaching.

+### Commissioning the Twelve

 ###### 7
 He summoned the Twelve and began to send them out in pairs and gave them authority over unclean spirits.